Godfred Yeboah Dame Biography, Profile

 He started practicing his law profession with the revered Ghanaian law firm of President Akufo-Addo and his colleague Mr Prempeh, Akufo-Addo, Prempeh & Co. — a law firm that specializes in various aspects of civil litigation.

-In 2006, due to his immense contribution towards the defence of the media and human rights, rule of law, and civil liberties in general in Ghana, Mr Godfred Dame was one of the few lawyers across Africa and the world at large to be awarded the Open Society Initiative Fellowship, and to be selected to pursue the Programme in Comparative Media Law and Policy (PCMLP) at the University of Oxford’s Centre for Socio-Legal Studies.
+In 2006, due to his immense contribution towards the defence of the media and human rights, rule of law, and civil liberties in general in Ghana, Mr Godfred Dame was one of the few lawyers across Africa and the world at large to be awarded the Open Society Initiative Fellowship, and was also selected to pursue the Programme in Comparative Media Law and Policy (PCMLP) at the University of Oxford’s Centre for Socio-Legal Studies.

 Godfred Yeboah Dame Wife Dr. Joycelyn Akosua Assimeng Dame, Children, Marriage